Lorycav/CosmoGNN/README.md

 ```

 ## Requisites
 The code runs on GPU.
-The one used for this work is a \textit{Tesla T4}.
+The one used for this work is a _Tesla T4_.

 Libraries:
 * ```numpy```